-The traditional banking system is referred to as the banking system prior to the emergence of the internet and the digitalization of services.
+The traditional banking system is referred to as the banking system before the emergence of the Internet and the digitalization of services.
 One of the prominent features of traditional banking is that it requires customers to visit the branch physically for each transaction.
-Whereas e-banking can effectively reduce the need for the customer to visit branches physically; since all day-to-day transactions can be performed online, such as fund transfers, utility bill payments, mobile top-ups, online shopping, and online payment.
+E-banking can effectively reduce the need for the customer to visit branches physically; since all day-to-day transactions can be performed online, such as fund transfers, utility bill payments, mobile top-ups, online shopping, and online payment.

 Since customers stated that those traditional banks are not convenient compared to online banking, the respondents also stated that they would be ready to open a bank account in a bank with no physical branches.
 It indicates how a customer's mindset and preferences have changed in the UK, where online banking feature plays a key role in influencing the client's decision and attracting customers to open a bank account.
-Therefore, it is concluded that the intervention of online banking has a negative impact on traditional banks in the UK.
+Therefore, it is concluded that the intervention of online banking hurts traditional banks in the UK.

 There is a significant and negative impact of online banking intervention on the traditional banking system in the UK.
 Since it was found that customers prefer to access their bank 24/7, they also prefer not to visit a branch for daily transactions, which they are often required to perform.
 Thus, online banking intervention meets with needs and expectations of customers in the market."

 Wrapping up your dissertation doesn't have to be complicated or stressful—if you create and follow a timeline.
 By starting early and giving yourself enough time to brainstorm, organize, write, revise, and edit, you can ensure that your conclusion is as strong as it can be.
 So, what are you waiting for?
 Get started today!

 You may also contact Premier Dissertations for academic conclusion writings and dissertation conclusion examples.